 All in all, this motherboard is a great choice for those who want to go with the Mini ATX form factor without too much overclocking.
 The Ryzen 9 5950X will work at peak performance at stock speeds, and you’ll be able to push it a bit further, but you probably shouldn’t take it to its limit.
 For extreme overclocking builds, you should look at any other X570 motherboard on this list.

 The Ryzen 9 5950X is a flagship processor meant for high-end gaming and professional builds.
 To get the most out of it, you need to find an equally impressive motherboard otherwise you won’t be able to overclock it to its maximum frequency.
-So make sure you consider your true requirements, expectations, and budget before choosing one of the motherboards listed above.
+But that doesn’t mean you need to spend a lot on that motherboard.
+So make sure you consider your true requirements, expectations, and budget before choosing one of the best motherboards for the Ryzen 9 5950X listed above.